Intentional Spending: Fund What Matters, Cut What Doesn't

 -

 Name your top values.
-Write down the three to five things money is genuinely for in your life.
+Write down the three to five things money is for in your life.
 Be specific.
 Not "fun" but "monthly dinner with my closest friends."
 Not "health" but "a gym I'll actually go to and good groceries."
 Five values is the ceiling.
 More than that and nothing is truly a priority.

 -